Raimel Tapia Player Props: Brewers vs. Pirates

-Raimel Tapia -- 0-for-1 in his most recent game -- will be in action for the Milwaukee Brewers against the Pittsburgh Pirates, with Mitch Keller on the hill, on June 17 at 4:10 PM ET.
+After going 0-for-3 in his most recent game, Raimel Tapia and the Milwaukee Brewers take on the Pittsburgh Pirates (who will start Luis Ortiz) at 2:10 PM ET on Sunday.

-In his previous game he had a hitless performance (0-for-1) against the Twins.
+In his last game he had a hitless performance (0-for-3) against the Pirates.

 Raimel Tapia Game Info & Props vs. the Pirates